xilen0x/my42storage/README.md

 | ``ft_lstmap`` | Applies function to a copy of the list, freeing when necessary |
 | ``ft_lstget_at`` | ``[EXTRA]`` Retrieves linked list node at idex ``i``, or ``NULL``|

-## Additional Functions

-Besides ``mandatory`` and ``bonus`` functions, I also have a set of functions inside the ``srca/`` folder.
-These functions are not part of the ``libft`` subject but they will be useful in future projects.
-You can check their description in the [libft.h file](https://gitlab.com/madebypixel02/libft/-/blob/main/inc/libft.h)

 ## Installation
-To test this library out, it's recommended that you have the following packages installed
+To test this library out, it's recommended that you have the cc or gcc packages installed
 ```
-gcc clang make python-norminette valgrind (linux)
+$ sudo apt install gcc
 ```

 Clone the repository